SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 ..
 QUESTION: is "reversed" the right name to use here? it's a backwards sort, not a reversed version of the original array

-This syntax provides a way to write an inline version of the ``backwards`` function shown in the earlier example:
+The example below shows a closure expression version of the ``backwards`` function from earlier:

 .. testcode:: closureSyntax